andrewjholbrook/sparseBMDS/README.md

 `MassiveMDS_rawllgrad.R`/ `llgrad_speedups.R`: output the computational time to evaluate the raw log-likelihood and gradient from the `MassiveMDS` package.

-`MassiveMDS_mse.R`: calculate MSE and relative error for latent variables and sigma respectively
+`MassiveMDS_mse.R`: calculate MSE and relative error for the latent variables and sigma respectively

 `gaussian_grid.R`: simulate data from known Gaussian distributions and run HMC for a fixed sigma, returns the mean of the estimated latent locations across the iterations